Works ✏️ Vancouver

 Madame Dupont’s course blew my mind.
 Everything I’ve done after it is a vain attempt to bring it back together again.
 Which is why I call my scribblings, ✏️ The Collected Works of Humpty Dumpty.

-Even if I were a sixty-something codger, with a web site and pension, I’d still be reworking my undergrad experience as if it was still happening, as if the book in front of my eyes was bought at the UBC bookstore, and as if I was still at my computer writing about Hamlet and Prufrock and the meaning of life.
-Or the meaningless of life, I’ll let Camus decide.
+I suspect that I’ll never get over the shock of discovering what so many have already discovered: we think so much of ourselves, yet in fact we’re like tiny minnows drifting in vast ocean currents.
+I imagine that even when I’m an old geezer, with a web site and a pension, I’ll still be reworking this undergrad revelation as if it was still happening, as if the book in front of my eyes was bought at the UBC bookstore, and as if I was still at my computer writing essays about Hamlet and Prufrock and the meaning of life.
+Or the meaningless of life, let Camus decide.

-Even if I were a sixty-something codger, with his golf exploits and his irritating stories about remote Italian towns, I’d still be traumatized by the combined effects of Madame Dupont’s Intellectual Origins of the Contemporary West and Old Rex’s Foundations of Western Literature.
-I’d still be trying to connect the alpha with the omega, the bridge with the wrecks of my undergrad world.
+Even when I become a sixty-something codger, with his golf exploits and his irritating stories about remote Italian towns, I’ll still be reworking my early years.
+I’ll still be traumatized by the combined effects of Madame Dupont’s Intellectual Origins of the Contemporary West and Old Rex’s Foundations of Western Literature.
 Even though each course had a specific focus, both of them are, at least in part, responsible for blowing my brain apart.
 Hopefully, I repeat to myself E.M.
 Forster’s mantra: Only Connect.

 Which leads me to the second and third reasons I write about demons and wizards, and fantasy worlds of darkness and light.

-The third reason has everything to do with The Lord of the Rings, yet came before I had read the books.
+The third reason has everything to do with The Lord of the Rings, yet came before I had even heard of Tolkien.

-So I revolted against the entire system — Heaven and Hell, priests and politicians, and all manner of golden-tongued liars and institutionalized fantasies.
-By the age of thirteen I was drinking, taking drugs, arguing with Saruman, and wondering if the departing Elves didn’t have a point.
+That summer I revolted against the entire system — Heaven and Hell, priests and politicians, and all manner of golden-tongued liars and institutionalized fantasies.
+By 13 I was drinking, taking drugs, arguing with Saruman, and wondering if the departing Elves didn’t have a point.

-Even if I were a sixty-something codger, the only way to bring my brain back together is to imagine an infinite space, one so large that the fragments that exploded in every direction can be followed to the points at which they slow down, lose momentum, and stand still in outer space.
-So forceful was the blowing up of everything that my chaotic brain once held together that this imagined space would need to be the size of the universe.
-Or more than that, it would need to be the size of an array of universes, which when seen from a distance, are the size of a grain of sand on Praia do Cassino, a beach which stretches 254 kilometres along the coast of northern Brazil.
+The blowing up of everything that my chaotic brain once held together was so forceful that this imagined space would need to be the size of the universe.
+Or more than that, it would need to be the size of an array of universes, which when seen from a distance, are the size of a grain of sand on Playa Veradero, which stretches 25 kilometres along a peninsula on the north-western coast of Cuba.
+From there I’d take a bus to the beaches of Playas del Este, where I’d conclude that there’s no end to beaches or to the universes we might imagine.

 ✏️

 The heroes of fantasy became my personal heroes.
-At least the authors of these fantasies never insisted that their characters were real.
-It was because Tolkien never wrote a Gospel that I willingly bowed to his pen.
+At least Tolkien never insisted that his characters were real.
+It was because he never wrote a Gospel that I willingly bowed to him.
 For me, Jesus became Strider, sitting hidden beneath a dark hood, the unrecognized King, in some dark corner of a bar.

 It was because Tolkien never expected me to worship the characters he wrote about that I believed in them.
 Likewise, with Heinlein and Asimov: however strange and tempting their tales, they never presented them as holy books.